Trading Margin is a fancy word for – loan from your brokerage.

 65 – 60 – 1 = $4 = $40

 Portfolio Margin doesn’t follow this formula.
-Instead, your portfolio will be put through a stress test every day and the maximum loss found by the stress test will be your margin requirement.
+Instead, your portfolio will be put through a stress test every day, and the maximum loss found by the stress test will be your margin requirement.
 This will typically result in a lower margin requirement versus Regulation T accounts.
-Portfolio Margin is a great way to efficiently use the money in your portfolio.
+Portfolio Margin is a great way to use the money in your portfolio efficiently.

-Margin is a good resource to have as a trader, but it needs a careful touch.
-You can have the leverage work in your favor and increase the gains in your portfolio exponentially but it can also quickly turn against you and take those gains away.
+Margin is an excellent resource to have as a trader, but it needs a careful touch.
+You can have the leverage work in your favor and increase the gains in your portfolio exponentially, but it can also quickly turn against you and take those gains away.

 This doesn’t mean it should be avoided entirely.
 You can trade on margin without risking large amounts of money.
 Being on a margin account brings you the benefit of no fund settlement dates and a wide variety of trading strategies.

 If you are a sophisticated trader with a large portfolio the move to Portfolio Margin can help you make the most use of your capital.

 What benefits do you see in a margin account?
 Tell us in the comments...